 When we think of senior care, the focus often falls on physical health—medications, doctor visits, and managing chronic conditions.
 But there's another factor that's just as important to overall well-being: companionship.

-Human connection isn’t a luxury; it’s a necessity.
-For older adults, having someone to talk with, laugh with, and share daily life with can be as vital as medical care.
+Human connection isn't a luxury; it's a necessity.
+For older adults in Yakima and the Tri-Cities, having someone to talk with, laugh with, and share daily life with can be as vital as medical care.

 Why Companionship Matters